tgkim-kr/MRSi-AI/README.md

   - Optionally filter by `data_type`, such as `diag` or `drug`.
   - Drop diagnostic glycemic markers and related insulin/glucose variables by default.
   - Apply selected feature group and PCA mode.
-  - Split data into train/test/validation sets at the participant level using `rid`.
+  - Split data into train/validation/test sets at the participant level using `rid`.
   - Train LR, RF, XGB, LGBM, ANN, and/or RNN models.
-  - Add an ensemble model based on averaged validation probabilities.
+  - Add an ensemble model based on averaged predicted probabilities from the selected models.
   - Save metrics, plots, selected hyperparameters, model artifacts, and summary files.

 <img width="5005" height="5310" alt="flow" src="https://github.com/user-attachments/assets/3131755e-eb8b-4be8-bcbd-0e40b3fe1bce" />